• Recipes

 Directions:

-1. Add all the ingredients into a food processor and blend until smooth.
+1. Add all the ingredients to a food processor and blend until smooth.

 Make sure the salmon is at room temperature.
-Season the salmon with salt and cover with olive oil.
+Season it with salt and coat it lightly with olive oil.

-Grill Marks: Once the salmon is placed on the grill, you cannot move it to get great grill marks.
-Not even one inch.
-The fish will stick to the grill grate the second it touches the grill grate.
-After 2 to 3 minutes, the skin will unstick.
+Grill Marks: Once the salmon is placed on the grill, avoid moving it if you want clean grill marks.
+The fish will stick to the grill grate at first, then release after 2 to 3 minutes as the skin cooks.

-During the grilling, brush on the teriyaki sauce.
-Use it as much or as little as you like.
-You can always add more once cooked.
+During grilling, brush on the teriyaki sauce.
+Use as much or as little as you like, and add more once cooked if needed.

 Grill Cooking: Cook the fish on the side of the grill that is not the hottest.
-A grill temperature of 375 to 450 degrees.
+A grill temperature of 375 to 450 degrees works well.

-Cook Time: High-temperature cooking on the grill will cook faster than the conventional oven method.
-It should be done in a 10-minute window.
+Cook Time: High-heat grilling will cook the salmon faster than the conventional oven method.
+It should be done in about 10 minutes.

 This easy teriyaki salmon recipe is delicious and versatile.
 It can be served with rice, quinoa, or couscous.
 For a healthier option, try serving it with roasted vegetables.